Honeybunch/honeybunch.me/content/blog/toybox-review-2023.md

 This effectively makes Android and MoltenVk (iOS, macOS) unsupported by the current renderer.
 I'm not super thrilled about this so I've committed to keep CI building for iOS, macOS and Android in the hopes that some future work will enable Vulkan 1.3 on these platforms.
 The roadmap for Toybox is still very long at this point so I think looking to the future is appropriate.

 ## April
-March also saw a lot of other smaller fixes and work in a lot of misc areas that really burn me out so April was particularly slow.
+March also saw a lot of other smaller fixes and work in a lot of misc areas that really burnt me out so April was particularly slow.
 Not much in particular to report.

 ## May
 One feature I really wanted to implement was Screen Space Ambient Occlusion (SSAO) and May was the month where I took a stab at that.
 This involved a bunch of scaffolding work to support Compute work in the rendering API so that the engine would be able to blur the SSAO target with a compute shader.
 It was also at this point that I gave up on a Reverse Depth Buffer for now; it made shadows in particular a bit hard to wrap my head around when debugging.
 It's just controlled by a define so I can (and probably will) revive it.